dangodev/apollo-server-internet-archive/README.md

 {
   item(id: "bacteria_friend_and_foe") {
     metadata {
-      title,
-      year,
-      description,
-      creator,
-      language,
-      country,
-      type
+      subject
+      title
+      mediatype
     }
   }
 }

 ```

 ### Fields

 ![docs-screenshot](docs-screenshot.png)

-To view the data structure, clone this repo and run it locally (`npm i && npm run start'), navigate to `localhost:3000/graphiql`.
-Then click “Docs” in the top-right.
+To view the data structure, clone this repo and run it locally (`npm i && npm
+run start'), navigate to `localhost:4000/graphql`.
+Then click “Schema” on the
+top-right.

 ### Books